keerthanpg/personal-site/content/about.md

 ---
 Hi

 I am Keerthana!
+I am a roboticist at Google Brain: I spend a lot of my time thinking about how to get robots to do everyday tasks with end to end machine learning.
+I am passionate about building human-level self-improving intelligence in bits and atoms.

-I am a roboticist at Google Brain: by day I convert coffee into code for training robots to do everyday tasks.
-I can talk endlessly about artificial intelligence and self-driving.
-I am also passionate about investing and stock markets, start-ups and technology, fitness, public policy in India and gender equality.
+If you don't shut me up, I will talk endlessly about robotics, artificial intelligence and self-driving.
+Currently much of my free time is spent  authoring a textbook on Machine Learning for Robotics with OReilly Media.
+I am passionate about investing and stock markets, start-ups and technology, fitness, public policy in India and gender equality.

-A part of my day is spent playing with my pug puppy Kiwi, who is monstrosity and innocence rolled into one.
-I live in San Francisco and in my free time love to read, write, work out, ski, paint, photograph and play board games.
-Other life skills include laughing at my own jokes, writing creepy and unsettling poetry and wondering about existential issues.
+I currently live in San Francisco.
+Among other things, I played chess at the national level as a 10 year old, can speak four languages and successfully petitioned the Indian Supreme Court to change the constitution and legalise alternate sexuality in India.
+I am the lucky mother of an adorable pug puppy, Kiwi, who is monstrosity and innocence rolled into one.
+I love to find humor in everyday things, write creepy and unsettling poetry and pace the hallways at night worrying about existential issues.